AlexanderDzhoganov/fetch-react/README.md

 # Props

-- `request` - the request url - a string, [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) or [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object
+- `url` - the request url - a string, [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) or [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object
 - `onData` - a function that renders the response data
 - `onLoading` - (optional) a function that renders the loading state
 - `onError` - (optional) a function that renders the error state